PaperMC/docs/src/content/docs/paper/dev/api/entity-api/mob-goals.md

 ---
 title: Mob Goal API
 slug: paper/dev/mob-goals
-description: A guide to the Mob Goal API.
+description: A guide to the mob goal API.
 ---

 The Mob Goal API is a way of controlling the behaviour of mobs in Minecraft.
 It allows you to set a goal for a mob to perform, such as